HTTP-RPC/Kilo/README.md

 The JAR file for the Java server implementation of WebRPC can be downloaded [here](https://github.com/gk-brown/WebRPC/releases).
 Java 8 and a servlet container supporting servlet specification 3.1 or later are required.

 ## WebRPCService Class
 `WebRPCService` is the abstract base class for web RPC services.
-All services must extend this class, and must provide a zero-argument constructor so they can be instantiated by `WebRPCServlet`, discussed in more detail below.
+All services must extend this class, and must provide a zero-argument constructor so they can be instantiated by `WebRPCServlet`, which is discussed in more detail below.

 Service methods are defined by adding public methods to a concrete service class.
 All public methods defined by the service class automatically become available for remote execution when the service is published, as described later.
 Note that overloaded methods are not supported; every method name must be unique.